mmaloney-sf/circt/docs/Dialects/FIRRTL/RationaleFIRRTL.md

 An aggregate type is `const` if all members are `const`.
 A non-`const` aggregate type can contain members that are both `const` and non-`const`.

+FIRRTL primitive ops that have all `const` operand types expect their result types to be `const`.
+A mix of `const` and non-`const` operand types expects non-`const` result types.
+This means that during canonicalization and other passes, folding an operand value of a primitive op can result in a result type changing from non-`const` to `const`.
+Since all FIRRTL primitive expressions implement `InferTypeOpInterface`, a canonicalization pattern matches on `InferTypeOpInterface` in order to propagate these type changes to downstream ops.

 ## Operations

 ### Multiple result `firrtl.instance` operation